jjenzz/slot-jsx-pragma/README.md

 ## How It Works

-When `asChild={true}`, the component's root element is replaced by its child element, while preserving the component's internal structure.
+When `Slot` is rendered, the component's root element is replaced by its child element, while preserving the component's internal structure.

 ### Simple Case (No Slottable needed)